 Education and previous experience: LL.B and MSc Business and Economics, Lund University.
 Member of the Swedish Bar Association, former partner of, now in cooperation with Mannheimer Swartling Advokatbyrå AB.
-Other directorships/positions: Vice chairman of Melker Schörling AB (publ), Chairman of the Board of Absolent Group AB and Mikael Ekdahl AB.
-Deputy member of the Board of Melker Schörling Tjänste AB.
-Terminated board appointments/partnerships over the past five years: Chairman of the Board of Maltesholms Konsult och Förvaltnings Aktiebolag.
-Member of the Board of AAK AB, (publ.), Börje Jönsson Åkeri AB, KB Components AB and Torkelson Möbel AB.
+Other directorships/positions: Chairman of MSAB (publ), Chairman of AAK (publ), Chairman of Absolent Group AB and Mikael Ekdahl AB.
+Terminated board appointments/partnerships over the past five years: Chairman of Marko Group AB, member of the board of KB Components AB.
 Holding in Bong: 60,000 shares.